alokQuamrul/Bonik/README.md

 # "Bonik", an ecommerce website to bring all SUSTian entrepreneurs in a common platform

-For new entrepreneurs, one of the biggest challenges is to reach a customer base who will rely on them.
+Motivation: For new entrepreneurs, one of the biggest challenges is to reach a customer base who will rely on them.
 During covid a good number of sustian entrepreneurs showed up.
 And obviously a sustian customer rely on a sustian entrepreneur the most.